 Residential ducts can represent a great opportunity for improving energy use, and air quality performance in the home.
 Excessive air leakage, lack of insulation and improper balancing are the cause of poor performance in Australian homes.

 - One of the key ways of improving the effectiveness of your ducted heating system is by keeping the system as balanced as possible.
-Closing off rooms that aren’t in use, by closing the door, restricts air flow from that outlet getting back to the air handler which then allows the air handler to draw air from somewhere else (outside)
+Closing off rooms that aren’t in use, by closing doors that have supply outlets, restricts air flow from that outlet getting back to the air handler which then allows the air handler to draw air from somewhere else (outside)

 - If doors are kept closed in a home, install a Door Grill vent available from our Efficiency Matrix webshop.
 Do not block off outlets in unused rooms.
-Ducted heating systems are designed to warm a whole home.
+Most ducted heating systems are designed to warm a whole home not part of it.

 - Ensure your return Air supply is as air tight as possible.
 Watch our video at the bottom of this page.